Esther Cailingold: The Jewish Quarter

-There are two distinct narratives relating to the 1948 battle for the Jewish Quarter.
-The Arab narrative tells of a well-planned and executed military victory against a fanatical and determined foe.
-The Jewish narrative recounts a struggle against hopeless odds by a tiny force that by its bravery and determination held out for two weeks before being overwhelmed.
-There is truth in each version.

 In 1948 the Jewish Quarter covered a smaller area than it had once and does now.
 It then housed around 1700 civilians, mainly women, children and elderly, and was defended by a small garrison of mixed Haganah, Irgun and Lehi troops under a Haganah commander.
 The Quarter was entirely cut off from the rest of Jewish Jerusalem, surrounded by hostile Arab districts and effectively indefensible in the face of attack.
 It had no strategic military value but was of great symbolic importance.
 However, its garrison was severely undermanned and undersupplied, dependent for food and other necessities on a weekly convoy escorted by British troops, through which arms and additional combat troops had to be smuggled.

 Esther entered the Old City, ostensibly as a teacher, in the last of such convoys, on 7 May 1948 and reported to the Haganah commander.
 Her assigned task was a mobile role - supplying the needs (arms, ammunition, food, drink, etc.) of the various outposts throughout the quarter.
 When she arrived, a tenuous truce was operating and things were relatively quiet, but a full-scale onslaught on the Quarter was anticipated, after the anticipated British troops withdrawal on 14 May.
 This duly occurred.
 Sections of the civilian population wanted to negotiate a cease fire.
 They had to be forcibly restrained.
 On 16 May, during the first sustained attack on the Quarter, Esther was wounded, though not disabled - she quickly returned to her duties after a field-dressing, often using the exposed rooftops as her means of access between posts.